-- -- Health care premiums under our self-funded medical plan.
+- -- Health care premiums under our insured group medical plan.

 - -- Dental insurance premiums.

 - -- Cancer insurance premiums.

+- -- Vision insurance premiums.

-- -- Accident insurance premiums. - -- Other insurance coverage that we may provide.
+- -- Accident insurance premiums.

+- -- Other insurance coverage that we may provide.

-Under our Plan, we will establish sub-accounts for you for each different type of coverage that is available.
+Under our Plan, we will establish sub-accounts for you for each different type of insurance coverage that is available.
 Also, certain limits on the amount of coverage may apply.

-The Administrator may terminate or modify Plan benefits at any time, subject to the provisions of any contracts providing benefits described above.
-Also, your coverage will end when you leave employment, are no longer eligible under the terms of any coverage, or when coverage terminates.
+The Administrator may terminate or modify Plan benefits at any time, subject to the provisions of any insurance contracts providing benefits described above.
+We will not be liable to you if an insurance company fails to provide any of the benefits described above.
+Also, your insurance will end when you leave employment, are no longer eligible under the terms of any insurance policies, or when insurance terminates.